School earns $3,000 in apple sweepstakes

 Contact: Holly Whetstone

-(Grand Rapids, Mich.)
-Eating Michigan apples has paid off handsomely for St. Anthony of Padua Catholic School, one of six schools in the state to win the first-ever Michigan Apple School Sweepstakes.
+(Hastings, Mich.)
+Eating Michigan apples has paid off handsomely for Star School, one of six schools in the state to win the first-ever Michigan Apple School Sweepstakes.

 The school received $3,000 from the Michigan Apple Committee after being selected in the random drawing, which required entrants to submit proofs of purchase from bags of Michigan apples.
-According to Principal Julie Whelan, the money will be used to automate the school library.
+Principal Amy Tebo said she is particularly thankful to parent Kelley Cranmore who kept track of the proofs and mailed them in on behalf of the school.

 The Michigan Apple School Sweepstakes, sponsored by the Michigan Apple Committee, originated to encourage the consumption of Michigan apples, raise awareness that most Michigan apples are sold in bags and learn more about the Michigan apple industry.